ithinkihaveacat/sw-proxy/README.md

 5861](https://tools.ietf.org/html/rfc5861) compliant HTTP proxy suitable for use within a service worker.

+Some reasons for investigating this:

+* **To polyfill HTTP features browsers don't support.** Browsers support some, but not all, of the standard cache control headers.
+For example, no browser implements [`stale-while-revalidate`](https://tools.ietf.org/html/rfc5861#section-3) or [`stale-if-error`](https://tools.ietf.org/html/rfc5861#section-4) (though `stale-while-revalidate` may arrive in [Chrome M49](https://www.chromestatus.com/feature/5050913014153216)).
+Is it possible to provide a useful polyfill for these cache control headers?
+(This may be particularly useful in the future if [foreign fetch](https://www.chromestatus.com/feature/5684130679357440) is implemented.)
-The hope behind this was that since HTTP has very sophisticated cache management features, it might be possible to implement different caching strategies via simple wrappers that merely manipulate the well-defined and well-understood HTTP cache control headers.
+* **To implement different caching strategies on top of HTTP.** HTTP has sophisticated, well-defined, and well-understood caching features, and so it might make sense to implement different caching strategies via simple header-manipulating wrappers on top of a generic HTTP proxy, instead of writing strategy-specific cache manipulation code.
+Is this a viable approach?

+(Plus another big reason--to learn service workers in some detail!)

 ## Examples